 Reheating cooked amaranth is not recommended, particularly for consumption by young children, because the nitrates in the leaves can be converted to nitrites, as in spinach.

-It was one of the few gluten free grains that was easily obtainable in Mexico.
+It was one of the few gluten-free grains that were easily obtainable in Mexico.
 I got this recipe for Amaranth Pudding from her.

 - 2 cups popped amaranth

 - 2/3 cup honey or agave nectar or to taste

 - 1 tsp vanilla

 - 1 tsp cinnamon

 - Put the amaranth in water and bring to a boil and cook until water is absorbed, 15-20 minutes..

 - Add milk, eggs and sugar and cook over low heat until the mixture thickens.
 Add raisins and vanilla.